 S&W partnered with LVF over nearly three years, not only to raise vitally important funds for The Lodge at Lenape Valley Foundation, but also to introduce a full-fledged ongoing development program that would continue after the campaign is completed.
 We also conducted a campaign planning study that reinforced the need to begin with a relatively modest fundraising goal, coupled with active prospect and community outreach.
 Extremely dedicated campaign co-chairs stepped up with a challenge to the LVF Board to make building philanthropic support an organizational priority.
 Serving as campaign staff and counsel S&W also assisted in recruiting an experienced director of advancement for the organization.

-After reaching its initial goal to raise $500,000 toward this project, including support from its new neighborhood, the Lodge will open in the summer of 2017.
+After reaching its initial goal to raise $500,000 toward this project, including support from its new neighborhood, the Lodge opened in the summer of 2017.
 Lenape Valley Foundation has also used this process to develop an awareness among the members of its community that they can play a role in ensuring the health and well-being of their families through support of this vital community asset.
 And inside the organization, staff and Board have a new level of confidence about their ability to motivate needed philanthropic support.

 Ready to create experiences?